insujeon/NVDPs/README.md

 Neural Variational Dropout Processes
 ====================================

-This repository implements the models and algorithms necessary to reproduce the experiments carried out in the paper `Neural Variational Dropout Processes, Jeon et al. <https://openreview.net/forum?id=lyLVzukXi08> `
+This repository implements the models and algorithms necessary to reproduce the experiments exhibited in the paper `Neural Variational Dropout Processes, Jeon, et al.` ICLR, 2022. <https://openreview.net/forum?id=lyLVzukXi08>

-It includes code for running few-shot regression experiments with Gaussian Process with random kernel (learned variance), as well as for reproducing the 2d image inpainting (MNIST, CelebA, and Omniglot) experiments.
+It includes code for running few-shot regression experiments with Gaussian Process with the random kernel (learned variance), as well as for reproducing the 2d image inpainting (MNIST, CelebA, and Omniglot) experiments.

-The main components of the repository are:
+The major component of this repository is as follows:

+* ``demo``: a folder containing a simple demo experiment on learning trigonometry dataset.
+  - ``NVDP_demo_TrigData.ipynb``: script to run demo experiment (ipynb file).
+* ``gp``: a folder containing the few-shot regression experiment on Gaussian Process with the random kernel (learned variance).
+  - ``main_gp.py``: script to run few-shot GP regression experiment.
+* ``2d``: a folder containing the few-shot image inpainting (MNIST, CelebA, and Omniglot) experiments.
+  - ``main_2d.py``: script to run few-shot image inpainting experiment.

 Dependencies
 ------------